 On the Azure Function App page, click on the Functions option from the left navigation, You can able to see the Function that you have deployed from the Visual Studio 2019.

 Click on the Function name to navigate to the Azure Function.
-Click on the Code + Test link from the left navigation on the Azure Function page and then click on the Test/Run button to test the Azure function if it is working fine.
+From the left navigation on the Azure Function page, click on the Code + Test link, and then click on the Test/Run button to test the Azure function to see if it is working properly.

-Now the next step is click on the Run button on the Input window
+Now, the next step is to click on the Run button on the Input window

-You can see the Output like below with response code as 202 Accepted.
+You can see the Output below with the response code 202 Accepted.

-After you run the Azure Function, navigate to the Azure SQL Database again and click on the Query editor (preview) link and retrieve the records from the Customers table using the below SQL query
+After you run the Azure Function, navigate to the Azure SQL Database again, click on the Query editor (preview) link, and retrieve the records from the Customers table using the below SQL query

 Azure Functions SQL Query

-Same way, if you want to execute any SQL Query from your Azure Function Code, You can also do that following the below Steps.
+In the same way, if you want to execute any SQL Query from your Azure Function Code, You can also do that by following the below Steps.

 Above, we have already created a table named Customers.
-Now We will execute one SQL insert query from the Azure Function Code and then we will deploy the Azure Function to the Azure Portal and then we will run the Azure Function and we will retrieve the records from the Customers table and we will check if the Item inserted successfully or not.
+Now We will execute one SQL insert query from the Azure Function Code, then we will deploy the Azure Function to the Azure Portal, and then we will run the Azure Function we will retrieve the records from the Customers table, and we will check if the Item was inserted successfully or not.

 Once You created the Azure Function project successfully, add the System.Data.SqlClient NuGet package to the Azure Function project in the same way as above.